 - 1/4 cup lightly salted cashews

 - 1/4 teaspoon salt

 - 2 tablespoons plus 2 teaspoons lime juice

 - 1-1/2 teaspoons sugar

 - In a small bowl, combine the cabbage, cilantro and mint; set aside.

-- Coat grill rack with cooking spray before starting the grill.
-Grill pork, covered, over medium heat for 4-5 minutes on each side or until a meat thermometer reads 160°.
+- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Grill pork, covered, over medium heat or broil 4 in. from the heat for 4-5 minutes on each side or until a thermometer reads 160°.
 Slice pork and keep warm.

 - In a small skillet, saute onion in oil until tender.
 Add the cashews, salt, cayenne and pork; heat through.
 Stir in lime juice and sugar until blended.
 Remove from the heat.

-Originally published as Thai Pork Salad in Cooking for 2 Spring 2009, p60
+Originally published as Thai Pork Salad in Cooking for 2 Spring 2009